iTwin/itwinjs-core/docs/bis/intro/model-fundamentals.md

 # Model Fundamentals

 A `Model` is a container that owns a collection of Elements.
-Every Element is contained by exactly one Model as defined by the `bis:ModelContainsElements` relationship.
+Every Element is contained by exactly one Model as defined by the `ModelContainsElements` relationship.
 Models help organize the overall contents of the repository as there is a separate container for each collection of Elements.
 The Model contents are driven by: